richard2191/beerventory-stats/README.md

 `gem install dashing`

-Generate a new project

-`dashing new sweet_dashboard_project`

-Change your directory to sweet_dashboard_project and bundle gems
+Change your directory to beerventory-stats and bundle gems

 `bundle`